 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Prescription drugs can knock out chronic pain.
 But these and other opioids, which decrease pain perception, come with mighty side effects.
 Opioids aren’t for everyone.
 In fact, they’re often reserved for patients with severe pain from terminal cancer.
-“We prescribe opioids only when other treatments and pain medications don’t work,” says Benjamin Abraham, MD, of … Read More
+“We prescribe opioids only when other treatments and pain medications don’t work,” says pain management specialist Benjamin … Read More